Discover more from Mental Contractions

 We need to err on the side of caution and assume things will accelerate (they will), because the amount of adaptation we'll need to do to deal with all the changes in the next year alone is anyways overwhelming.

-A few arguments/claims circulating:
+A few arguments/claims that are circulating:

-- AGI will need resources, real-world data, etc., -of course(!), but please quantify this and you'll quickly find out there are a 100 ways the AGI can do this and that's merely using our puny human imagination.
+Of course it will, but please quantify this and you'll quickly find out there are a 100 ways the AGI can do this and that's merely using our puny human imagination.
 And it *is* puny.

 This is why I wrote: